Simple Cloud Management

 Instantly solve non compliant resources through automation with our 43 Management and Governance related remediation rules.

-Get alerts on security and changes events through StackZone's 30 management and Governance related Cloudwatch and billing & usage alerts.
+Get alerts on security and changes events through StackZone’s 30 management and Governance related Amazon CloudWatch and billing & usage alerts.

 Deploy secure and compliant infrastructure using our Service catalog portfolios as well as auto-tagging and/or auto-patching features.

-All this and much more will be deployed in a few clicks on your StackZone console through automation and in just minutes not days of development and implementation.
+All this can be done by just a couple of clicks on your StackZone console in minutes, not days of implementation